About Fentress County

 Senate contests, Tennessee state legislative seats, and local county offices.
 Absentee by-mail voting in Tennessee is available to voters who meet specific criteria under Tenn.
 Code Ann.

-§ 2-6-201, including those 60 years or older, hospitalized or ill, serving as a juror, students, military members, those observing religious holidays, election workers, or those with disabilities.
-Absentee ballot applications must be submitted to the Fentress County Election Commission, and completed ballots must be received by the close of polls on election day.
+§ 2-6-201, including those 60 years or older, hospitalized or ill, acting as a juror, students, military members, those observing religious holidays, election workers, or those with disabilities.
+Absentee ballot applications must be submitted to Fentress County Election Commission, and completed ballots must be received by the close of polls on election day.
 Tennessee does not offer universal mail-in voting or no-excuse absentee voting.

 Election transparency in Tennessee is governed by the Tennessee Public Records Act (Tenn.
 Code Ann.